clux/facemaulers/recaps/39-sinking-octopus.md

 Gwyn does not want to go to the island, but they do find out he was using the tentacle altar.

+### Old log
+- Prayed to umberlee (20 WIS) to summon kraken to kill giant octopus.
+Gwyn upset he was not transported down.
+- Gwyn has been reluctant in giving information, but he doesn't need to harm the party.
+He wants to get to Baldur's Gate to find another power point.
+- Drunken party with warlocks (too drunk to remember).

 Players:
 - Jay
 - James